Mr. Mercedes (TV series): Critical response

-The first season of Mr. Mercedes has been met with a positive response from critics.
+The first season of Mr. Mercedes got a positive response from critics.
 On the review aggregation website Rotten Tomatoes, the first season holds an 83% approval rating with an average rating of 6.42 out of 10 based on 29 reviews.
 The website's critical consensus reads, "Mr. Mercedes propels its tense, creepy narrative with quick-witted dialogue, strong characters, and terrifying surprises."
 Metacritic, which uses a weighted average, assigned the season a score of 71 out of 100 based on 17 critics, indicating "generally favorable reviews".

 The second season also received a positive response from critics.
 On Rotten Tomatoes, the second season holds a 100% approval rating with an average rating of 7 out of 10 based on 11 reviews, with the critical consensus reading, "Mr. Mercedes gains a new, supernatural dimension in a rollicking second season that pits the talents of Brendan Gleeson and Harry Treadaway against each other, generating enough sparks to dazzle mystery aficionados and horror buffs alike."
 Metacritic assigned the season a score of 76 out of 100 based on 4 critics, indicating "generally favorable reviews".